Check out

 Adding a loan comment

-Loan comments can be used to store ILL transaction numbers, record a reason why a due date was changed, or track how many times a claimed returned item was searched for.
-Patron info comments can be included as a token in patron notices (only the most recent comment is included in the token).
-You need to have the appropriate permissions to be able to add patron or staff info loan comments – see Users > Permissions.
+You can use loan comments to store ILL transaction numbers, record a reason for a changed due date, or track how many times a claimed returned item was searched for.
+You can include patron info comments as a token in patron notices (only the most recent comment is included in the token).
+You need to have the appropriate permissions to be able to add patron or staff info loan comments – see Users > Capabilities and Capability Sets.

 To add a patron info loan comment: